Felled seam

-Felled seam, or flat-fell seam, is a seam made by placing one edge inside a folded edge of fabric, then stitching the fold down.
-The fold encases the raw edges protects them from fraying.
+A felled seam, or flat-fell seam, is a seam made by placing one edge inside a folded edge of fabric, then stitching the fold down.
+The fold encases the raw edges, which protects them from fraying.
 The fold may be secured with a topstitch or a whipstitch.
 It is useful for keeping seam allowances flat and covering raw edges.

 The flat-felled seam is the type of seam used in making denim jeans, although it appears inside-out to reduce stitching.
 It is also used in traditional tipi construction.

 There are flat-felled seams and lap-felled seams.

-A flat-felled seam can be used on various fabrics, not just denim.
-It can even be used on delicate fabrics such as voile.
+A flat-felled seam can be used on various fabrics, including delicate materials such as voile.